 The expansion of early learning and childcare has been delayed due to the COVID-19 pandemic.
 We are now moving to a delivery of 1140 hours of funded early learning and childcare in August 2021.

 It is important to recognise the uncertainty due to the COVID pandemic and the impact it has had on the construction industry.
 The Council is working closely with construction partners to ensure that these facilities will be available as quickly as possible.
 The Council remains committed to delivering the expansion and will keep parents informed of progress.

 If your child attends an early years centre in a Place area or your household meets certain criteria, your child will be eligible for 1140 hours.
-See what is my child entitled to? tab for criteria and application information.
+See what is my child entitled to?
+Tab for criteria and application information.